OpenNebula/docs/source/deployment/authentication_setup/ldap.rst

 -  ``:user``: the Active Directory user with read permissions in the user's tree plus the domain.
 For example for user **Administrator** at domain **win.opennebula.org** you specify it as ``Administrator@win.opennebula.org``
 -  ``:password``: password of this user
 -  ``:host``: hostname or IP of the Domain Controller
 -  ``:base``: base DN to search for users.
 You need to decompose the full domain name and use each part as DN component.
-Example, for ``win.opennebula.org`` you will get te base DN: DN=win,DN=opennebula,DN=org
+Example, for ``win.opennebula.org`` you will get the base DN: DN=win,DN=opennebula,DN=org
 -  ``:user_field``: set it to ``sAMAccountName``

 ``:group`` parameter is still not supported for Active Directory, leave it commented.